jaredjburgess/Readmore.js/README.md

 Readmore.js is tested with—and supported on—all versions of jQuery greater than 1.9.1.
 All the "good" browsers are supported, as well as IE10+; IE8 & 9 _should_ work, but are not supported and the experience will not be ideal.

+Note: This is a fork of the original, bower install has not been tested after the modifications I have made.
+But as long as the jquery and either readmore-custom.js / readmore-custom.min.js is included in the scripts it will work like before.

 ## Install